Home » Plants » Lobelia siphilitica

 Although this plant occurs somewhere in each of these regions, it may only occur in a small part of some or all of them.

-Found in a variety of partly-sunny, moist-to-wet habitats.
+The great blue lobelia is found in a variety of partly-sunny, moist-to-wet habitats with rich, near-neutral soil.
 Natural habitats include openings and borders in bottomland and floodplain forests, moist black soil prairies, wet meadows, margins of ponds and rivers, swamps, and fens.
-Occasionally found in openings in rich, mesic forests in coves and sheltered slopes in the Appalachians.
-Also found in anthropogenic habitats including managed edges in bottomland forests, parks or gardens, especially those with bodies of water, roadside ditches, and low, moist areas in pastures.
+It is occasionally found in openings in rich, mesic forests in coves and sheltered slopes in the Appalachians.
+It also occurs in anthropogenic habitats including managed edges in bottomland forests, parks or gardens, especially those with bodies of water, roadside ditches, and low, moist areas in pastures.
+It occasionally forms wild populations in suburban gardens, where its volunteers are likely to escape weeding due to its showy flowers that usually start early enough that people recognize what it is.

-Typically limited to moist to wet conditions, and often found on sites that experience temporary flooding.
-Mostly found in partial sun, but ranges into full sun on the wettest sites, and occasionally ranges into light shade.
-Usually restricted to fertile, loamy soils with close to neutral pH, or only slightly acidic.
-Limited to sites experiencing some vegetation-removing disturbance, but found both in pristine natural habitats with natural disturbance, usually flooding, as well as anthropogenic habitats with mowing or weedwhacking.
+It is typically limited to moist to wet conditions, and often found on sites that experience temporary flooding, but it occasionally can move onto mesic sites where it is more transient.
+It prefers partial sun, but ranges into full sun on the wettest sites, and occasionally ranges into light shade.
+It is usually restricted to fertile, loamy soils with near-neutral pH, to only slightly acidic.
+It is limited to sites experiencing some vegetation-removing disturbance, but can be found both in pristine natural habitats only experiencing natural disturbance, usually flooding, as well as anthropogenic habitats with mowing or weedwhacking.

-This is probably the most shade-tolerant of the eastern lobelias.
+This species is probably the most shade-tolerant of the eastern lobelias, and also among the neediest of ideal soil conditions.
 Among the larger-flowering perennial lobelias, both cardinal flower (Lobelia cardinalis) and downy lobelia (Lobelia puberula) are more tolerant of sandy and acidic soils, and replace this species in the southeastern coastal plain.
 Lobelia cardinalis tolerates, but is also more restricted to wetter sites, whereas Lobelia puberula ranges into drier sites too but is more restricted to acidic soils.
-Palespike lobelia (Lobelia spicata) prefers similarly rich loamy soil, but sunnier, drier conditions.
+Palespike lobelia (Lobelia spicata) prefers similarly-rich loamy soil, but sunnier, drier conditions.
 None of these species however grow as tall, and great blue lobelia tends to be more competitive on moist sites with rich, loamy soil and more competing vegetation.

 This species is a short-lived perennial.
 Germination time is opportunistic, and can occur at just about any time of year.
 Seeds germinate when soil is disturbed and vegetation is removed, leading light to reach the ground.
 Young plants initially grow only as a basal rosette, and often overwinter in this form, with leaves usually being evergreen.